 Perugia is a medieval city famous for chocolate, truffles, and jazz.
 The capital of Umbria, Perugia is a small city with a population of 166,000.
 Like all of Italy the food is local, the views stunning, and all around you is thousands of years of visible history.

 Perfectly situated halfway between Rome and Florence, stop and stay a night or two when traveling by car or train.

 There’s always a new corner to photograph, a church to visit, or restaurant to try.

-Perugia is a city where it is easy to avoid tourist traps and see how Italians spend their days.
+With less tourists it’s easier to avoid tourist traps and see how Italians spend their days.